Efficient High-Resolution Visual Representation Learning with State Space Model for Human Pose Estimation: Introduction

-The contributions of this study are as follows: \begin{itemize} \item We introduce the DVSS block, which integrates multi-scale convolutional kernels and deformable convolutions to mitigate the lack of inductive bias and long-range forgetting issues in the VSS block. \item We propose HRVMamba, based on the DVSS block, as the first Mamba-based model applied in a multi-resolution branch structure, designed to preserve fine-grained details and capture multi-scale variations specifically for dense prediction tasks. \item HRVMamba demonstrates promising performance in image classification, human pose estimation, and semantic segmentation tasks.
+The contributions of this study are as follows: \begin{itemize} \item We propose \textbf{HRVMamba}, a high-resolution visual state space model that efficiently supports high-resolution representation learning.
+It adopts a multi-resolution branch architecture to preserve fine-grained details and capture multi-scale variations for human pose estimation. \item We introduce the DVSS block, which combines multi-scale convolutional kernels and deformable operations to enhance inductive bias and mitigate the long-range forgetting problem. \item HRVMamba demonstrates promising performance in human pose estimation, image classification, and semantic segmentation tasks.
 Experimental results show that HRVMamba achieves competitive results against existing CNN, ViT, and SSM benchmark models. \end{itemize}

+The remainder of this paper is organized as follows: Section~\ref{related} presents a concise overview of related work in CNNs, ViTs, SSMs, and high-resolution representation learning.
+Section~\ref{Preliminaries} introduces the theoretical foundations of SSMs and the Selective State Space Model.
+Section~\ref{method} details the proposed HRVMamba architecture, including its core component, \ie, the DVSS Block.
+Section~\ref{experiments} reports extensive experimental results and ablation studies across multiple benchmarks.
+Finally, Section~\ref{conclusion} concludes the paper.